 Security Limit Marketable securities issued or guaranteed by the UK Government i.e., UK Treasury bills or a gilt with less than one year to mature The authority has no plans to invest is such securities and would require specialist advice in order to do so.
 Other Local authorities, parish councils or community councils.
 The authority has no plans to invest in these institutions.
-Fixed Term Time deposits.
-Approve - UK clearing Banks Nat West to a maximum limit of £4,000,000 Money Market Funds The authority currently has no plans to invest in these funds.
-Any change to this policy would be require approval by full Council
+Fixed Term Time deposits Approve - UK clearing Banks (currently, but not restricted to, Nat West) to a maximum limit of £4,000,000 Money Market Funds The authority currently has no plans to invest in these funds.
+Any change to this policy would require approval by full Council